 Bill has been engineering irrigation and water supply projects since 1960 in Europe, Africa, Asia and America.
 He was the first person to install a pop-up sprinkler on a golf course in the British Isles and as founder, owner and later chairman of Watermation Ltd was directly responsible for many of the innovations that have driven the irrigation industry forward over the last three decades.

 He was the pioneer of the two-wire irrigation control system and one of the founders of the British Turf and Landscape Irrigation Association - the self regulating body of the British industry.
-He is also a Professional member of the American Society of Irrigation Consultants (ASIC).
+Bill was for many years a professional member of ASIC and carried out some large scale golf irrigation projects in the USA.
 Bill is an acknowledged leader in the design of pumping and hydraulic systems as well as earth bank winter storage reservoirs.

 Just about everything to do with water in the sports and leisure world!

 Our clients and their requirements are extremely varied.

 Take a look at our services to show what we can offer and our projects section which demonstrates some of the projects we have completed and are currently working on.

 We are quite at home designing an irrigation system for a golf course, sports pitch or landscape project but also happy to design and oversee a complete portable water supply system for a music festival with campers.